GatoGraphQL/ExtensionStarter/README.md

 ## Extending the GraphQL Schema

-This section provides examples from the codebase in the upstream `GatoGraphQL/GatoGraphQL` monorepo, demonstrating how to create the resolvers to extend the GraphQL schema.
+This section provides examples from the codebase in the upstream `GatoGraphQL/GatoGraphQL` monorepo, demonstrating how to create the resolvers to extend the GraphQL schema (for fields, mutations, input objects, directives, etc).

 In your code editor, copy the example file and paste it inside your extension folder (under the original folder structure), and adapt it to your needs: